industrydive/django-bigquery-exporter/README.md

-Sure, here's a basic example of what a README might look like for this project:

----

 # Django BigQuery Exporter

 This Django application provides a convenient way to export data from your Django models to Google BigQuery.